nickjj/rolespec/docs/get-started-with-vagrant.rst

 While TravisCI is pretty cool to check that your roles are fine, you might want to have a way to test your roles while developping them.
 This will let you write your roles in a real TDD fashion.
-This short guide will help you setting this up.
+This short guide will help you to set this up.

 Quick start